Introduction

 Conclusion

 As with any planning tool, the value of the 120-day framework ultimately depends on how it is used.
-But those who approach it with clarity, purpose, and discipline will find it an invaluable asset in their quest for success.
+Those who approach it with clarity, purpose, and discipline will find it an invaluable asset in their quest for success.
 Those who treat it as a magic solution without putting in the necessary effort will likely be disappointed.
 The framework provides the structure; individuals and organizations must provide the commitment and action.